0xAX/linux-insides/Booting/linux-bootstrap-2.md

 -----------------------------
 ```

-Where `Index` shows the index number of the descriptor in descriptor table. `TI` shows where to search the descriptor: in the global descriptor table or local.
-And `RPL` is privilege level.
+Where `Index` shows the index number of the descriptor in descriptor table. `TI` shows where to search for the descriptor: in the global descriptor table or local.
+And `RPL` is the privilege level.

-Every segment register has visible and hidden part.
-When selector is loaded into one of the segment registers, it will be stored into visible part.
-Hidden part contains base address, limit and access information of descriptor which pointed by the selector.
-There are following steps for getting physical address in the protected mode:
+Every segment register has a visible and hidden part.
+When a selector is loaded into one of the segment registers, it will be stored into the visible part.
+The hidden part contains the base address, limit and access information of the descriptor which pointed to the selector.
+The following steps are nneded to get the physical address in the protected mode:

 * Segment selector must be loaded in one of the segment registers;
-* CPU tries to find (by GDT address + Index from selector) and loads descriptor into the hidden part of segment register;
+* CPU tries to find (by GDT address + Index from selector) and load the descriptor into the hidden part of segment register;
-* Base address (from segment descriptor) + offset will be linear address of segment which is physical address (if paging is disabled).
+* Base address (from segment descriptor) + offset will be the linear address of the segment which is the physical address (if paging is disabled).

 Schematically it will look like this:

 ![linear address](http://oi62.tinypic.com/2yo369v.jpg)

-Algorithm for transition from the real mode into protected mode is:
+THe algorithm for the transition from the real mode into protected mode is:

 * Disable interrupts;
 * Describe and load GDT with `lgdt` instruction;
 * Set PE (Protection Enable) bit in CR0 (Control Register 0);
 * Jump to protected mode code;

-We will see transition to the protected mode in the linux kernel in the next part, but before we can move to protected mode, we need to do some preparations.
+We will see the transition to the protected mode in the linux kernel in the next part, but before we can move to protected mode, we need to do some preparations.

 Let's look on [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).
-We can see some routines there which make keyboard initialization, heap initialization and etc...
-Let's look on it.
+We can see some routines there which make keyboard initialization, heap initialization, etc...
+Let's look into it.

-Copying boot parameters into "zeropage"
+Copying boot parameters into the "zeropage"
 --------------------------------------------------------------------------------

-We will start from the `main` routine in the main.c.
-First function which called in the `main` is a [copy_boot_params](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L30).
-It copies kernel setup header into the field of `boot_params` structure which defined in the [arch/x86/include/uapi/asm/bootparam.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/bootparam.h#L113).
+We will start from the `main` routine in "main.c".
+First function which is called in `main` is [copy_boot_params](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L30).
+It copies the kernel setup header into the field of the `boot_params` structure which is defined in the [arch/x86/include/uapi/asm/bootparam.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/bootparam.h#L113).

-`boot_params` structure contains `struct setup_header hdr` field.
-This structure contains the same fields as defined in [linux boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) and filled by boot loader and also in the kernel building time. `copy_boot_params` function does two things: copies `hdr` from [header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L281) to the `boot_params` structure in `setup_header` field and updates pointer to the kernel command line if the kernel was loaded with old command line protocol.
+The `boot_params` structure contains the `struct setup_header hdr` field.
+This structure contains the same fields as defined in [linux boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) and is filled by the boot loader and also at kernel compile/build time. `copy_boot_params` does two things: copies `hdr` from [header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L281) to the `boot_params` structure in `setup_header` field and updates pointer to the kernel command line if the kernel was loaded with old command line protocol.

-You can note that It copies `hdr` with `memcpy` function which is defined in the [copy.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/copy.S) source file.
-Let's look on it:
+Note that it copies `hdr` with `memcpy` function which is defined in the [copy.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/copy.S) source file.
+Let's have a look inside:

 ```assembly
 GLOBAL(memcpy)